Hackership/blog.hackership.org/_posts/2015-04-18-Anonymous-Reviews.md

 Obviously, this is not the outcome we are looking for, quite the opposite.
 But then, **how can we encourage women to apply, while also making sure every applicant knows they are not admitted because of positive descrimination**?

 Just saying ‘we don’t have a bias’ wouldn’t be very convincing to anyone.
 And, whether it's conscious or not, we DO have a bias.
 So, we looked around to see how other organisations are solving this problem.
-We found a very interesting approach, pioneered by [Courtney Stanton for the Gamer Conference](http://geekfeminism.org/2012/05/21/how-i-got-50-women-speakers-at-my-tech-conference/) and also [successfully implemented by JSConf](http://2012.jsconf.eu/2012/09/17/beating-the-odds-how-we-got-25-percent-women-speakers.html): anonymous selection.
+We found a very interesting approach, pioneered by [Courtney Stanton for a game developer conference](http://geekfeminism.org/2012/05/21/how-i-got-50-women-speakers-at-my-tech-conference/) and also [successfully implemented by JSConf](http://2012.jsconf.eu/2012/09/17/beating-the-odds-how-we-got-25-percent-women-speakers.html): anonymous selection.

 Both conferences select speakers by having their communities vote for talk proposals without knowing the gender (or much else) of the speaker.
 That way that way it becomes possible to **encourage women to apply, while also making clear that the moment they do, gender stops being a factor.**